Geothermal heating plants

 By 2050, the development of geothermal power could reach about 5% of global world demand for heating.
 This is the conclusion of a report published in 2011 by the IPCC (Intergovernmental Panel on Climate Change).
 However, in all scenarios envisaged by the IPCC, “geothermal energy is below the limits of its technical potential”.

-Geothermal energy is already the second source of renewable energy for heat in France and the “Grenelle de l’Environment” has set ambitious goals for 2020 : to increase the production of the energy produced from geothermal energy by 6 .
-It is a contribution of 1.9 Mtoe, equivalent to 50% of the total production expected from wind turbines in 2020.
+Geothermal energy is already the second source of renewable energy for heat in France and the “Grenelle de l’Environment” has set an ambitious goal for 2020: multiplying the geothermal energy production by 6.
+This would mean a contribution of 1.9 Mtoe, equivalent to 50% of the total production expected from wind turbines in 2020.

-It is estimated that in the Paris region, the number of homes heated with geothermal energy could rise from 150,000 in 2011 to 180,000 units in 2013 and 500,000 in 2020.
-These developments imply important investments in energy infrastructure for the player in the geothermal industry.
+The number of homes heated by geothermal energy in the Paris area is estimated to rise from 180,000 units in 2013 to 500,000 in 2020.
+These developments imply important investments in geothermal energy infrastructure: this is where Kyotherm intervenes.